 Moray Is….
 Unique.

-The Spey Valley, home to the whisky industries and world renowned food processors such as Walkers and Baxters, paves the way to the towns of Keith and Dufftown and the rugged and spectacular highlands of the south, which form part of the Cairngorm mountain range.
+Spey Valley, home to the whisky industries and world-renowned food processors such as Walkers and Baxters, paves the way to the towns of Keith and Dufftown and the rugged and spectacular highlands of the south, which form part of the Cairngorm mountain range.

 The UK’s highest landmass, the Cairngorm Mountains, dominates Moray in many ways.
 The great glaciers that flowed down from these granite hills during the Ice Age cut their way through the rock.
-They left behind a series of river valleys that radiate out from the mountains and flow down to the sea.
+They left behind a series of river valleys radiating from the mountains and flowing down to the sea.

 With its idyllic seaside villages, beautiful cliff scenery and large sand dunes on the Moray shore, the spectacular Moray Firth is a sight to behold.
-It was named one of the world’s most beautiful and unspoiled coastlines by National Geographic Traveller.
+National Geographic Traveller named it one of the world’s most beautiful and unspoiled coastlines.

-The wide variety of landscapes is reflected in the wildlife found in the region.
-The coast, with its sandstone cliffs is home to countless millions of seabirds and the Moray Firth dolphins.
+A wide variety of landscapes is reflected in the wildlife found in the region.
+The coast, with its sandstone cliffs, is home to countless millions of seabirds and the Moray Firth dolphins.
 The hills and the high forests are home to deer and birds of prey.

-The main towns and the smaller communities have a character all of their own.
-Each plays its part in making Moray such a pleasant and rewarding area to live and to visit.
+The main towns and the smaller communities have a character all their own.
+Each plays its part in making Moray a pleasant and rewarding area to live in and visit.

-The seaside towns and villages have much to offer the visitor; traditional buildings, working harbours, and miles of sandy beaches combine to give the area its own unique charm.
+Seaside towns and villages have much to offer the visitor; traditional buildings, working harbours, and miles of sandy beaches combine to give the area its unique charm.
 Inland, the towns and villages by the peaty waters of the River Spey are home to many of Scotland’s most celebrated whisky distilleries.

-The coastal towns of Cullen, Portknockie and Findochty, each with strong links to the sea, have a close community feel to them.
+The coastal towns of Cullen, Portknockie and Findochty, each with strong links to the sea, have a close community feel.
 Traditional values remain strong.

 Cullen is best known as the home of ‘Cullen skink’ and is an extremely attractive town.
 Originally built around the mouth of the Burn of Deskford, it has an imposing viaduct that frames the harbour.

-Founded in 1677, the village of Portknockie overlooks the Moray Firth.
-It offers a great location to spot dolphins.
-In the 19th century it was a significant fishing port and the harbour today continues to be busy with private boats.
+Founded in 1677, the village of Portknockie overlooks the Moray Firth, and it offers a great location to spot dolphins.
+In the 19th century, it was an important fishing port, and the harbour continues to be busy with private boats.

 Findochty is a friendly fishing village in a peaceful and pretty location.
-Like its neighbour, an interesting focal point is offered by the bustling atmosphere and abundance of boats at the harbour.
+Like its neighbour, the harbour’s bustling atmosphere and abundance of boats offer an attractive focal point.

-Moving west, the villages of Garmouth, Spey Bay and Kingston are clustered round the estuary of the River Spey.
-Both are in close proximity to salmon and wildlife.
+Moving west, the villages of Garmouth, Spey Bay and Kingston are clustered around the estuary of the River Spey.
+Both are close to salmon and wildlife.

-Today’s Garmouth is a charming village that, over time, has developed into a community of attractive cottages and houses.
-Arranged around a pattern of streets that have grown organically and arranged apparently at random.
+Today’s Garmouth is a charming village that, over time, has developed into a community of attractive cottages and houses arranged around a pattern of streets that have grown organically and placed apparently at random.
 The result is a village that contrasts strongly with the many planned settlements of Moray.

 The River Spey – and the Speyside Way – finally reach the sea at the small village of Spey Bay on the eastern side of the river mouth.
-The village now houses the Scottish Whale and Dolphin Centre in the former Tugnet Ice House, by far the largest ice house in Scotland and a reminder of its role as a salmon netting station.
+Spey Bay now houses the Scottish Whale and Dolphin Centre in the former Tugnet Ice House, the largest ice house in Scotland and a reminder of its role as a salmon netting station.

 Moving inland, Fochabers is a planned town of great character.
-It is the home of Baxters tinned food processors, a factory and Highland Village visitor attraction that dominates the western approaches.
-Built by the Duke of Gordon in 1776, the town has a square with church and fountain, a good choice of antique shops.
-It can claim to have one of the most attractive cricket grounds in Scotland, located as it is on the banks of the River Spey.
+It is the home of Baxter’s tinned food processors, a factory that dominates the western approaches.
+Built by the Duke of Gordon in 1776, the town has a square with a church, fountain, and a good choice of antique shops.
+It can claim to have one of Scotland’s most attractive cricket grounds, located on the banks of the River Spey.

 Maintaining an inland route brings you to Llanbryde and Elgin.

-The village of Llanbryde was bypassed by the main A96 in the early 1990’s.
+The main A96 bypassed the village of Llanbryde in the early 1990s.
 The bypass significantly reduced the volume of traffic that once cut the village in half.
-Its curving main street passes between picturesque houses and offers a much more pleasant experience for both the visitor and resident.
+Its curving main Street passes between picturesque houses and offers visitors and residents a much more pleasant experience.

 Elgin today remains a fine town of great character and has retained, over the centuries, fragments of earlier times as it reworked and rebuilt its townscape.

-The west front of Elgin Cathedral is stunning and, without doubt, one of the finest pieces of architecture in Scotland.
+The west front of Elgin Cathedral is stunning and, without a doubt, one of Scotland’s finest pieces of architecture.

 Leaving Elgin and heading north back toward the coast brings the visitor to Lossiemouth.

-At one time Lossiemouth was the hub of fishing activity in the area as well as the major port for Elgin.
-It boasts 2 fantastic beaches, a championship golf course and a lighthouse.
+At one time, Lossiemouth was the hub of fishing activity in the area and the major port for Elgin.
+It boasts two fantastic beaches, a championship golf course and a lighthouse.
 Home to RAF Lossiemouth, the town has a connection to politics through its famous son Ramsay MacDonald.

 Moving west, the coastal villages of Hopeman, Cummingston, Burghead and Findhorn.

-Split by a man made harbour, Hopeman has 2 sandy beaches.
-The east beach is surrounded by large grassy sand dunes, brightly coloured beach huts and large rocky areas with excellent rockpools (the one on the eastern edge is known as Daisy Rock).
-The west beach is the smaller of the two, however, both offer excellent vantage points for dolphin watching.
+Split by a man-made harbour, Hopeman has two sandy beaches.
+The east beach is surrounded by large grassy dunes, brightly coloured beach huts and large rocky areas with excellent rockpools (the one on the eastern edge is known as Daisy Rock).
+The west beach is the smaller of the two; however, both offer excellent vantage points for dolphin watching.

 Burghead is a fishing village that sits at the northeast end of a vast sandy bay that curves all the way to Findhorn.
 The Burghead visitor centre is located at the head of the cliffs that were once a site for a great pictish capital.
 It is one of the best vantage points in Moray to spot dolphins.

-Findhorn and the surrounding area is one of the most attractive places on the Moray coast.
-An attraction based on its unspoilt golden sandy beaches, pine forests and beautiful coves.
+Findhorn and the surrounding area are among the most attractive places on the Moray coast—an attraction based on its unspoilt golden sandy beaches, pine forests and beautiful coves.

 Famous for both a variety of water sports and wildlife, there is something for everyone.
-Relaxing on the glorious beach, visiting the world famous Findhorn community or watching the variety of wildlife in Findhorn Bay.
-All in close proximity to refreshments offered at one of Findhorn’s popular pubs or cafés.
+Relaxing on the glorious beach, visiting the world renowned Findhorn community or watching the variety of wildlife in Findhorn Bay.
+All are close to refreshments offered at one of Findhorn’s popular pubs or cafés.

-Forres has a wealth of green spaces, and none more attractive than Grant Park.
-In fact, the town takes its attractiveness so seriously that it’s won several Britain in Bloom and Scotland in Bloom competitions for its beautiful traditional gardens and stunning floral sculptures.
+Forres has a wealth of green spaces and none more attractive than Grant Park.
+The town takes its attractiveness so seriously that it’s won several Britain in Bloom and Scotland in Bloom competitions for its beautiful traditional gardens and stunning floral sculptures.
 They’re just waiting for you to walk around and enjoy.

 A scenic route through the Highlands leads to Tomintoul and Dufftown.

-There are no less than five distilleries either in the town or immediately around it.
-Which puts Dufftown at the very heart of the whisky trail and is a mecca for enthusiasts.
+There are at least five distilleries in the town or immediately around it, which puts Dufftown at the heart of the whisky trail and is a mecca for enthusiasts.

-With its fine clocktower and the ruins of Balvenie Castle it’s a beautiful town in its own right.
-The access to wide, fast rivers, glens and rolling hills that build up to the majestic Ben Rinnes, are perfect for outdoor enthusiasts and walkers of all abilities.
+With its fine clock tower and the ruins of Balvenie Castle, it’s a beautiful town in its own right.
+The access to wide, fast rivers, glens and rolling hills that build up to the majestic Ben Rinnes is perfect for outdoor enthusiasts and walkers of all abilities.

-According to Harry Potter’s Hermione, Dufftown is “not very far” from Hogwarts Castle.
+Harry Potter’s Hermione says Dufftown is “not very far” from Hogwarts Castle.

 On from Dufftown to Aberlour and Craigellachie.

-Aberlour, or Charlestown of Aberlour, is a large, attractive village that lies along the south east bank of the River Spey.
+Aberlour, or Charlestown of Aberlour, is a large, attractive village along the southeast bank of the River Spey.

 Craigellachie lies at the lower end of beautiful Strathspey.
 At some 400 feet above sea level, the village is surrounded by hills and woodland of stunning beauty.
-The village overlooks the River Spey which is spanned by the famous Telford Bridge.
+The village overlooks the River Spey, which the famous Telford Bridge spans.

-Taking a route south leads to Keith and then back to Elgin via Rothes.
+A route south leads to Keith and then to Elgin via Rothes.

 At the gateway to the Malt Whisky Trail, Keith is a planned town which has three distinct commercial and residential sections:

 Rothes sits on the west side of the valley floor of the River Spey.
-It’s no surprise to find that Rothes is home to a number of distilleries and associated industries.
-One of the ironies of a visit to Rothes is that its distilleries, with the exception of Glen Grant, remain very unobvious.
+Unsurprisingly, Rothes is home to several distilleries and associated industries.
+One of the ironies of a visit to Rothes is that its distilleries, with the exception of Glen Grant, still need to be more obvious.